Skip to main content

 Bring What You’ve Earned!
 Build What’s Next!

-Whether you’re completing an associate degree, returning to finish what you started, or taking courses to transfer back to your home institution, Clark State makes the process clear and supportive!
-We will carefully evaluate your prior coursework to help you receive the maximum credit possible!
+Whether you’re earning an associate degree, returning to finish a program or taking courses to transfer back to your home institution, Clark State makes the process simple!

 Make Your Previous Credits Count

-If you are planning to transfer credit to complete an associate degree at Clark State or would like to enroll in an occasional class to transfer back to your home institution, we must receive an official transcript from each institution you previously attended.
+If you are planning to transfer credit to complete an associate degree at Clark State or would like to enroll in an occasional class to transfer back to your home institution, send official transcripts from each institution to Clark State to the Admissions Office at P.O.
+Box 570, Springfield, OH 45501.

 If you are a former Clark State student who left before earning your degree but have earned credits at another two- or four-year institution, you may be eligible for a Reverse Transfer.